davidstutz/nyu-depth-v2-tools/README.md

 		Indoor segmentation and support inference from RGBD images.
 		In Computer Vision, European Conference on, volume 7576 of Lecture Notes in Computer Science, pages 746–760.
 Springer Berlin Heidelberg, 2012.

-The code was used to evaluate several superpixel algorithms in [2].
+The code was used to evaluate several superpixel algorithms in [2] and [3].
 The corresponding benchmark can be found here: [https://github.com/davidstutz/extended-berkeley-segmentation-benchmark](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark).

 	[2] D. Stutz, A. Hermans, B. Leibe.
 		Superpixel Segmentation using Depth Information.
 		Bachelor thesis, RWTH Aachen University, Aachen, Germany, 2014.
+	[3] D. Stutz.
+		Superpixel Segmentation: An Evaluation.
+		Pattern Recognition (J. Gall, P. Gehler, B. Leibe (Eds.)), Lecture Notes in Computer Science, vol. 9358, pages 555 - 562, 2015.

-The code was originally written by Liefeng Bo and used in [3]:
+The code was originally written by Liefeng Bo and used in [4]:

-	[3] X. Ren, L. Bo.
+	[4] X. Ren, L. Bo.
 		Discriminatively trained sparse code gradients for contour detection.
 		In Advances in Neural Information Processing Systems, volume 25, pages 584–592.
 Curran Associates, 2012.